canonical/brand-store-documentation/docs/how-to/support-tickets.rst

 snap functionality in production, and is one of the most common requests you will make.

-Please provide the following information when submitting a snap interface connection request support case:
+Provide the following information when submitting a snap interface connection request support case:

 ::